-When a nursing home caregiver fails to meet every need of a resident, it is neglect.
+When a nursing home caregiver fails to meet every need of a resident, it constitutes neglect.
 This neglect may include failing to provide adequate food, not administering medication on time, or even failing to give the resident enough attention.

 You should alert somebody the minute you believe your loved one is suffering from abuse or neglect in a nursing home.
-Many nursing home residents do not have the wherewithal or mental capacity to speak up for themselves or, in some cases, even become aware of mistreatment.
+Many nursing home residents no longer have the capacity to speak up for themselves or, in some cases, even become aware of mistreatment.
 Those who do may be scared to speak up since they likely rely on the abuser for their basic daily needs.

-As their loved one, you are their eyes and ears, and it is better to speak up about your suspicions and be wrong than to remain silent while your loved one continues to suffer.
+As their loved one, you are their eyes and ears – it is better to voice your suspicions and be wrong than remain silent while your loved one suffers.
 Here are a few of the most common signs of nursing home abuse and neglect that you should be watching for when you visit your loved one:

 - Unexplained bruises or other physical injuries

-- Sudden and unexplained changes in personality
+- Sudden and unexplained changes in personality or mood

 - Fear or reticence around a certain caregiver

-- Dirty clothes or bedsheets
+- Dirty clothes or bed sheets

 - Unexplained changes in medication

-Call for a Free, No-Obligation Nursing Home Abuse Case Evaluation
+Call for a Free, No-Obligation Case Evaluation